 - If a notified body must participate in the process of assessing the product’s conformity with the requirements, the body’s identification number must appear next to the CE mark.
 If the product requirements are included in several directives, and the process involves more than one notified body, the numbers of all these bodies should be provided.

-  It is allowed to place the CE product on the packaging, label i.e., in the form of a sticker in situations where:
+It is allowed to place the CE product on the packaging or label i.e., in the form of a sticker, in situations where:

 - it is not possible to affix the CE mark to the product (explosives)

 - the minimum dimensions of the symbol cannot be kept (due to the small size of the product)